- About Us

 To read our Governor Profiles, HERE.

-To read about attendance at Full Governing Body meetings, CLICK HERE
+To read about attendance at Full Governing Body meetings, click on the link: Attendance FGB Meetings 2017-18

-To read about attendance at Governing Body committee meetings, CLICK HERE
+To read about attendance at Governing Body committee meetings, click on the link: Attendance Committee Meetings 2017-18

 The role of the school governor and governing bodies